 7. Different personalities work better in different environments.
 Consider different personality styles and preferences as you engage and motivate team members.

-To find out more about employee engagement, check out our Employee Engagement Resource Center or download our return on payroll of engaged employees white paper, which is chock-full of great research!
+To find out more about employee engagement, check out our Employee Engagement Resource Center or download our return on payroll of engaged employees white paper, which is chock-full of great research and success stories!
 Good luck motivating and engaging your team!

 The Power of Systems and People: Accountable Leaders and Teams